Dasabinash150/Pizza-Sales-Data-Analysis/README.md

 - Built an interactive **Power BI dashboard** with filters and slicers
 - Applied **DAX functions** to calculate KPIs and dynamic metrics
-- Designed a clean, responsive layout with intuitive visuals
+- Designed a clean, responsive layout with intuitive visual

 ---